-Amazon pulls the plug on its health care service Amazon Care
+Amazon pulls the plug on its health care service, Amazon Care

 Lindsay said at the time Amazon saw an opportunity to improve the “quality of experience and give people back valuable time in their day.”

-“Everybody wants to do health care and there’s a lot of inefficiencies in health care, so a lot of efficient companies think they can do better,” Jonathan Weiner, a professor of health policy and management at Johns Hopkins University, told the Seattle Times after the One Medical announcement.
+“Everybody wants to do health care and there’s a lot of inefficiencies in health care, so a lot of efficient companies think they can do better,” Jonathan Weiner, a professor of health policy and management at Johns Hopkins University, told The Seattle Times after the One Medical announcement.
 “Nobody would ignore Amazon in terms of possibly succeeding in those spaces.”

 Already, Amazon has its own wearable device, Halo, to monitor sleep and activity, as well as its own pharmaceutical service and COVID-19 testing labs.
-Health care providers, insurance companies, and IT professionals already use Amazon Web Services, the company’s cloud computing arm, to store and process health information.
+Health care providers, insurance companies and IT professionals already use Amazon Web Services, the company’s cloud computing arm, to store and process health information.

-In 2018, Amazon partnered with JPMorgran Chase and Berkshire Hathaway to form a new venture, Haven, intending to overhaul employee health care and improve costs.
+In 2018, Amazon partnered with JPMorgan Chase and Berkshire Hathaway to form a new venture, Haven, intending to overhaul employee health care and improve costs.
 Haven dissolved quietly in 2021.

 Now, Amazon is among a list of bidders competing to acquire Signify Health, a home health technology and services provider.